David Flint: Career

 Admitted as a lawyer in New South Wales and England and Wales, he practised for a number of years, lecturing in several university business and law schools.
 That included a wide range of subjects including business, tax, antitrust, comparative, constitutional and international law.

 He has written widely in various journals, and in the press in English and very occasionally in French, on topics such as the media, international economic law, European Union law, Australia's constitution, Australia's 1999 constitutional referendum and on direct democracy.
 His views are often sought by the Australian and international media.

 In 1975, he joined the Australian Labor Party in indignation over the dismissal of then Prime Minister Gough Whitlam.
-He was asked to act as head of the University of Technology Sydney Faculty of Business for one year in 1977.
+He was asked to act as head of the University of Technology Sydney (UTS) Faculty of Business for one year in 1977.

 At UTS in the 1980s, he was elected and re-elected president of the union staff association and was a delegate to the NSW Labor Council.

-In 1987, he was appointed the UTS Dean of Law in 1987 and reappointed twice, holding office until 1997.
+Flint was appointed the UTS Dean of Law in 1987 and reappointed twice, holding office until 1997.
 He was elected four times by law deans as Convener of the Committee of Australian Law Deans, holding office from 1990 to 1993.
 In 1990, he was appointed by the federal government as a member of the International Legal Services Council, a position he held for six years.
 In 1989, after an assessment by a committee including a former chief justice and a professor of international law in three Australian universities, he was awarded a chair in law at UTS.
 He has held professorial positions in other universities, and is now an emeritus professor of law.

-During his term as Dean, he introduced a full-time law degree and a series of joint programmes with other disciplines including computing and science.
+During his term as dean, Flint introduced a full-time law degree and a series of joint programmes with other disciplines including computing and science.
 He also proposed significant changes to Australian university and to Australian legal education, including: